 Being a victim of a crime can be traumatic.
 You may feel isolated and confused, and not know where to turn for practical advice & support.

-Your duty as a Campus Security Authority is to complete the CSA crime reporting form and submit it to the Clery Compliance office within 24 hours of receiving the information.
+Your duty as a Campus Security Authority is to complete the CSA crime reporting form within 24 hours of receiving information.

 Annual Security & Fire Reports

-The Annual Security & Fire Safety Reports are prepared by the University of Arizona Police Department (UAPD).
+The Annual Security & Fire Safety Reports are prepared by the University Compliance Office.
 The purpose of the reports are to fully inform the public concerning important safety information and to meet the standards outlined in the Clery Act.